hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

 I began to wonder if the Print Gocco device could be retrofitted with other, more ordinary or readily-replenishable materials&mdash;modern inks, a reusable light source&mdash;that could offer improved sustainability and print quality.

 My first thought was to replace the flashbulbs with a more consistent and tuneable light source: Arduino-controlled LED strips.
 Some research led me to find that someone had already [done such a thing](https://www.youtube.com/watch?v=cClsnS6Jowc) some years ago, using a photoreactive sheet called StencilPro in place of the Print Gocco master.
+StencilPro has since been discontinued, but the LED idea was interesting, and in the interest of changing a single variable at a time, I was curious to try it with an original Print Gocco master.

 </div>
                           <div class="col-md-4">